ExtraRice-EXE/technoRpg/README.md

 # technoRpg

-## Just a custom minecraft mod pack made by me for friends.
+## Ano?
+Palag!
+Just a custom minecraft mod pack made by me for friends.
 Only minor config files are changed.
-Nothing impactful! 🙂.

 **_Mod list is not final, things might get removed and some more mods might get added once they are updated and proven fun to play with!_**